DUSHIME1212/Tourist_buddy/README.md

 when the category or the destination is not available, the user is told that it is unavailable.

 4. **4.
 Rate a Destination**: Here the user get the option to rate the destination, from the experience he had.

+5. **Get Recommended Places**: This feature provides users with a list of recommended places based on their interests, budget, and time duration.
+It includes a **Destination List** feature that allows users to view all available destinations.